-- Continue to monitor changes in the NYS Registry of Foreclosed Properties as a potential tool for managing zombie properties. - Assess the legal viability of applying a cash bond and insurance requirement for properties registered under the Vacant Property Registry to provide the village with a funding source that would enable remediation of a distressed property either from the owner or the lender. - Expand the application of the registry to include properties that are simply unoccupied (and not marketed for rent or held as vacation homes) for an extended period and not distressed.
-Alternatively, establish broader guidelines for distress so that broader number of vacant buildings are required to be registered, and not just those that have reached the point of requiring condemnation.
+- Continue to monitor opportunities for using the NYS Foreclosure Database as a potential tool for managing zombie properties.53 - Assess the legal viability of applying a cash bond and insurance requirement for properties registered under the Vacant Property Registry to provide the village with a funding source that would enable remediation of a distressed property either from the owner or the lender.
+See example below from Greece (NY). - Expand the application of the registry to include properties that are simply unoccupied (and not marketed for rent or held as vacation homes) for an extended period and not distressed.
+Alternatively, establish broader guidelines for distress so that broader number of vacant buildings